The 50th Anniversary of The Workshops

 What Can This Place Be?

-The second summer, 1974, with more workshops the enrollment doubled.
+In the second summer of 1974, with more workshops, the enrollment doubled.
 I still lost $10,000.
-I was not learning much about being photographer, but I was learning what this place wanted to be.
-In the 34 years I ran the place, I never did get take a workshop
+I was not learning much about being a photographer, but I was learning what this place wanted to be.
+In the 34 years I ran the place, I never got to take a workshop.

-So, while the place was expanding, buildings rented, then bought, other designed and built on a ten acrea campus, a ten minute walkn from the Harbor, so too was the philosophy--how we taught technology, methology, workflow, and esthetics.
-We developed a way to critique each student's work, structured each class so it could be "transformational? for each student.
-We were inventing and perfecting "the Workshop experience."
-I wrote a book to help new faculty members, those who had never lead a workshops before, how to design their class to be meaningful and successful.
+So, while the place was expanding, buildings were rented, then bought, and then designed and built on a ten-acre campus, a ten-minute walk from the harbor.
+So too was the philosophy—how we taught technology, methodology, workflow, and aesthetics.
+We developed a way to critique each student's work and structured each class so it could be "transformational? for each student.
+We were inventing and perfecting "The Workshop Experience."
+I wrote a book to help new faculty members, those who had never led workshops before, design their classes to be meaningful and successful.

-By the end of the third summer, 1975 I realized we might turn a profit.
+By the end of the third summer of 1975, I realized we might turn a profit.
 I made a calculated gamble.
-I bought Union Hall, along with a seven bedroom Victoria house in which to house students.
-It was a financial stretch, but my folks, the Bank, the property owners themselves all came together to make it happen.
+I bought Union Hall, along with a seven-bedroom Victoria house in which to house students.
+It was a financial stretch, but my folks, the bank, and the property owners themselves all came together to make it happen.

 A Film School?

-That same summer, 1975, I had invited Academy Award winning cinematographer, Conrad Hall, ASC to lead a master class in cinematography.
-Enrollment was a whooping 80 filmmakers, in one class.
-We adding filmmaking, broadcast journalism, acting, directing then script writing, editing, producing, documentary, Steadicam and film cameras.
+That same summer, 1975, I had invited Academy Award-winning cinematographer Conrad Hall, ASC to lead a master class in cinematography.
+Enrollment was a whopping 80 filmmakers in one class.
+We adding filmmaking, broadcast journalism, acting, directing, script writing, editing, producing, documentaries, Steadicam and film cameras.
 The Workshops was now a major player in film and broadcast journalism.

 A Year-round School?